Goidz/music_pic/README.md

 I tried to develop a website that is easy to use and navigate.
 Test your knowledge on music and have fun by yourself or with others, at a game night.
 Easy access to Spotify is already in the app and Wikipedia is linked at the bottom also if the user wants to expand on what they've learnt.
 I have gotten great feedback the only negative comments being a small question pool.
+At the moment there are only 15 questions in the question pool.
 I hope to increase this in the future.

 [Welcome to MusicPic!](https://goidz.github.io/musicpic/)